Infantino’s ‘Peace Prize’ to Trump raises questions about FIFA’s neutrality

 At home, Trump has intensified an anti-immigration crackdown that has led to the detention and attempted deportation of non-citizens.
 Some advocates have been targeted for their criticism of Israel, an act of free speech protected under the First Amendment of the Constitution.

-“US President Donald Trump was just awarded the newly created ‘FIFA Peace Prize,'” Human Rights Watch said on the social media platform X.
+“US President Donald Trump was just awarded the newly created ‘FIFA Peace Prize’,” Human Rights Watch said on the social media platform X.

-“But his administration’s appalling human rights record certainly does not display ‘exceptional actions for peace and unity.'”
+“But his administration’s appalling human rights record certainly does not display ‘exceptional actions for peace and unity’.”

 For his part, Mokhiber, the former UN official, said the “vulgar” prize to Trump must be rescinded.